 We do not have the sales or marketing organization that would be needed to commercialize our therapeutic products.
-We intend to seek partnerships with other companies who have this capability, as well as to develop our own ability to either support these relationships and, if necessary, to complete some pilot level of sales and marketing activity ourselves.
+We intend to seek partnerships with other companies who have this capability, as well

 In the EU, our business development activities are aided through our small, wholly-owned subsidiaries located in Dublin, Ireland and Berlin, Germany.